MaxFlandersLaerdal/kargo-demo/comparison.md

     - Each UI represents a run
     - Not obvious how to trigger a deploy (even though its on image build)
     - Provides more detail into each step than Kargo does - useful when debugging

-- It is nice that Kargo deploys using k8s resources
-- It is not great that they introduce a whole additional workflow syntax to use when definintion PromotionTasks (we are already familiar with GHA syntax)
-- Not gonna lie, it Kargo promotion task runs EXTREMELY fast (but that's also running locally)
-- Should probably think about how the ability to run testes compares, and also the ability to manage who can and cant aprove stuff